 Different alternate options you can choose from, in case your Lukla flights get cancelled are:

 1. Wait and try again the next day When we wait we are be given the last priority as others have already booked for the scheduled date.
 Therefore, when flight gets cancelled, we reschedule it for the next day.
 And this means that sometimes we don’t get them at the earliest.
 However, we try our best.

 2. Pay for an expensive helicopter to get in or out There are choppers available for this very case.
-But the catch is that they offer expensive rides to get in to Lukla or return back to Kathmandu.
+But the catch is that they offer expensive rides to get into Lukla or return back to Kathmandu.
 This is totally not in our hand.
-Sometime they offer less and sometime the price they offer is really high.
-There aren’t any fixed prices for the choppers so far and is totally dependent up on the situation.
+Sometimes they offer less and sometimes the price they offer is really high.
+There aren’t any fixed prices for the choppers so far and is totally dependent upon the situation.
 Chopper to Kathmandu is an option.
 Another option is a chopper to Phaplu from Lukla which may cost USD 800 (per chopper).
 Note: A chopper can carry 6 people.
 Add to that, 12 hours sharing jeep drive to Kathmandu.

-3. Hike to Phaplu + Drive to Kathmandu(Cheaper Alternative) It is a 2 days hike to reach Phaplu from Lukla and then it take 12 hours sharing jeep to Kathmandu.
-This is a way cheaper option for getting out to Kathmandu in the worst case scenario.
-Meant for those who do not want to pay for expensive helicopter or cannot wait for next day’s regular flights.
+3. Hike to Phaplu + Drive to Kathmandu(Cheaper Alternative) It is a 2 days hike to reach Phaplu from Lukla and then it takes 12 hours sharing jeep to Kathmandu.
+This is a way cheaper option for getting out to Kathmandu in the worst-case scenario.
+Meant for those who do not want to pay for an expensive helicopter or cannot wait for next day’s regular flights.

 There aren’t any ATMs located on the EBC trail.
 Remember to carry cash from Kathmandu itself.
 Currency exchanges on the trail offer especially inflated rates so it is advised to keep enough local currency with you i.e., Nepali Rupees.